 - Establish the criteria for safety and health performance required of potential bidders.

-- Encourage subcontractors to develop and implement their own effective CSMS.
+- Require subcontractors to develop and implement their own effective CSMS.

 As part of the subcontractor bid process, you will want to ask subcontractors for documentation of the following:

-- The experience modification rate (called a “Mod Rate” or EMR) for the past three years.
-It should be 1.0 or less.
+- experience modification rate (called a "Mod Rate" or EMR) for the past three years (should be 1.0 or less)

-- The OSHA Recordable Incident Rate, DART incidents and near misses for the past three years
+- OSHA Recordable Incident Rate, DART incidents and near misses for the past three years

 - OSHA inspection results for the past three years, if available